6 Super Important IT Trends for 2023-2026

-The global information technology (IT) market is estimated to be worth $5 trillion.
+The global information technology (IT) market is estimated to be worth over $5 trillion.

-To learn more about those innovative changes, read our list of trends below.
+To learn more about changes impacting the IT space, read our list of trends below.

 1. New IT Initiatives Change How Data is Processed and Stored

 Edge computing is a form of distributed computing where computation and data storage takes place closer to the end-user.